sfigg/commercialization-public/manufacture/desktop/iot-ent-sysprep-capture-deploy.md

 In this section, we'll show you how to create a bootable WinPE USB drive.
 You can use this USB key for both capturing and deploying your image.

 The process outlined in the next steps can be scripted to make capturing and deploying images easier.
-For a fully automated scenario, see the Windows 10 IoT Enterprise deployment framework here: <link to git>.
+For a fully automated scenario, see the [Windows 10 IoT Enterprise deployment framework](https://github.com/ms-iot/windows-iotent-deploy)

 1. Insert a USB drive into the Technician PC.